mhorpheus/test/DFIR-SpinUp.md

 2. Download Evidence Tracking Sheet (ETS) Template from [here](DFIR/IBM%20X-Force%20IR%20Engagement%20Tracking%20Sheet.xlsx) and place is the IBM Box case folder created in the previous step (root of the case folder).
 3. Create a dedicated channel for this engagement within X-Force IRIS Slack workspace for regular communication about the case:
 	- channel name must be equal to a case number - "irXX-YYYY" (Slack channels are always named with lowercase letters),
+	- Post a message called "Administrative notes" on the Slack channel and pin it.
+Include following information into a note:
+		- who is a case lead,
+		- if there are any, current hours usage constraints,
+		- frequency of hours reporting in Resilient.
 	- for small engagements, where there is only one person assigned and working individually, there is no need to create a Slack channel,
 	- follow usage recommendation listed in the [tutorial](#Slack) below.
 4. Grant access to consultants assigned to this case: